Deborah Conway: 1997–2003: My Third Husband to Only the Bones

-2004–present: Conway and Zygier
+2004–2016: Conway and Zygier

 In August 2004, Conway released Summertown, under the name of Conway and Zygier on the Another Intercorps label and was produced by Conway, Zygier and Hale.
 It has a 1960s folk-pop sound to it.
-Conway and Zygier supported sales by appearing in fan's homes.
+Conway and Zygier supported sales by appearing in fans' homes.
 Brisbane group, george, recorded Do-Ré-Mi's hit single "Man Overboard", with Conway providing vocals, on their 2004 single "Still Real".
-Katie Noonan from george also performed with Conway in Broad 2005.
-In 2005, Conway provided vocals for Man Bites God's single "Bride of the Dragon" from their album The Popular Alternative, the associated video is anime based.
+Katie Noonan from george also performed with Conway in 2005.
+In 2005, Conway provided vocals for Man Bites God's single "Bride of the Dragon" from their album The Popular Alternative.

-From 2005 to 2008, Deborah Conway collaborated with different female artists to tour Australia as part of the Broad Festival project.
-Each year's roster performed their own and each other's songs.
-Sara Storer, Katie Noonan, Ruby Hunter, Conway and Clare Bowditch were Broad 2005.
-Melinda Schneider, Mia Dyson, Kate Miller-Heidke, Conway and Ella Hooper were Broad 2006.
-Anne McCue, Sally Seltmann, Conway, Jade Macrae and Abbe May were Broad 2007.
-Laura Jean, Elana Stone, Liz Stringer, Dianna Corcoran and Conway were Broad 2008.
+From 2005 to 2008, Conway collaborated with different female artists to tour Australia as part of the Broad Festival project.
+Each year's roster performed their own and each other's songs: Sara Storer, Katie Noonan, Ruby Hunter, Conway, and Clare Bowditch in 2005; Melinda Schneider, Mia Dyson, Kate Miller-Heidke, Conway, and Ella Hooper in 2006; Anne McCue, Sally Seltmann, Conway, Jade Macrae, and Abbe May in 2007; and Laura Jean, Elana Stone, Liz Stringer, Dianna Corcoran, and Conway in 2008.

-Since 2008, Conway is artistic director of the Queensland Music Festival which runs biennially in late July in odd-numbered years.
+In 2008, Conway was appointed artistic director of the Queensland Music Festival, which runs biennially in late July in odd-numbered years.

 In May 2010, Conway and Zygier released Half Man Half Woman, which was produced by James Black (from stage band for RocKwiz) who also provided keyboards.
 The album included a track, "Into the Blue" recorded with Conway and Zygier joined by their three daughters, Syd, Alma and Hettie on vocals.
 The Age's Michael Dwyer observed that Conway and Zygier did not compromise, "from [Zygier's] jaunty Wes Montgomery-styled instrumental overture to a charming banjo lullaby featuring their three daughters, it fairly saunters with a relaxed resolve to be whatever it wants to be".

-February 2013 saw the release of 'Stories of Ghosts' an unbeliever's examination of Old Testament themes from a Jewish perspective, exploring the connections between ancient practice and modern life.
-Receiving positive reviews throughout Australia's music press including 4 stars in Rolling Stone and Album of the week on ABC Radio National.
-Conway and Zygier spent the majority of 2013 touring this CD around Australia to high critical praise.
+Stories of Ghosts, released in February 2013, explored Old Testament themes, and received positive reviews in the Australian music press.

 In August 2016, Conway announced the release of her ninth studio album Everybody's Begging on 2 September 2016.
-The album is a collection of mainly acoustic songs about an unbeliever’s take on Old Testament themes from a Jewish perspective.
+The album is a collection of mainly acoustic songs about an unbeliever's take on Old Testament themes from a Jewish perspective.
 This was accompanied by a tour in August and September.

+2023: Book of Life

+In September 2023, Conway and Zygier premiered their musical theatrical show, Songs From The Book of Life, at the Brisbane Festival, based on Conway's forthcoming memoir.
+On 3 October 2023, Conway published her memoir, Book of Life.
+It was shortlisted for the 2024 Nib Literary Award.

+In August 2025, Conway and Zygier released the album Right Wing Propaganda.